 The bodies of the Americans who died in Jonestown on November 18, 1978 were transferred by the end of the month to Dover Air Force Base in Delaware by military transport.
 There were no autopsies in Guyana to determine cause of death, and all were removed Guyana from without death certificates.
 More than half of the remains transported to Dover were identified by the end of December 1978, but many were never identified and were buried together at Evergreen Cemetery in Oakland, California in May 1979.

 The American Embassy in Georgetown released its Reports of the Death of an American Citizen Abroad in early April 1979, about four-and-a-half months after the deaths in Jonestown.
-Three of them were for the identified bodies of:
+Five of them were for the identified bodies of:

-- • Mary Pearl Willis, who was buried in Monroe, Louisiana, the state of her birth, in January 1979 (Report courtesy of Lela Howard, the niece of Mary Pearl Willis).
+•Mary Pearl Willis, who was buried in Monroe, Louisiana, the state of her birth, in January 1979 (Report courtesy of Lela Howard, the niece of Mary Pearl Willis).

 • Daniel James Beck, who was cremated and whose ashes were scattered at sea (Report courtesy of Don Beck, Danny’s father).